w8be/usb-ptt-arduino-nano-every/README.md

 usb-ptt-arduino-nano-every
 ----------

-Control Flex 6xxx/8xxx radio push to talk (PTT) with CAT control via Arudino Nano Every CAT commands.
+Control Flex 6xxx/8xxx radio push to talk (PTT) with CAT control using a Arudino Nano Every to send CAT commands to the Radio.
 ----------
 * Utilizes Flex Radio SmartCAT program configured for CAT.